Skip to content

 • Phil Brewer, Specialist Advisor to the Human Trafficking Foundation

-We will also engage the Mayor’s Office for Policing and Crime (MOPAC), the Metropolitan Police (Met) and other key stakeholders across London.
+We are also engaging the Mayor’s Office for Policing and Crime (MOPAC), the Metropolitan Police (Met) and other key stakeholders across London.

 Together, we want to engage with migrant communities, enhance London’s response to exploitation and proactively alleviate barriers to reporting and engaging with first responders.